Checo200/IMAGAGC/README.md

 # install php dependencies
 $ composer install
 ```

 ## Theme setup

-1. Edit `style.css` to define your theme meta information (name, URI, description, version, author)
+1. Edit `style.css` to define the theme meta information (name, URI, description, version, author)
 2. Edit `wpackio.server.js` that handles the development server:

-- `proxy` should reflect your local development URL, e.g. `http://your-address.local`
+- `proxy` should reflect the local development URL, e.g. `http://some-name.local`
-- `distPublicPath` should reflect the absolute URL path of your dist folder, e.g. `/wp-content/themes/your-theme-name/dist/`
+- `distPublicPath` should reflect the absolute URL path of the dist folder, e.g. `/wp-content/themes/your-theme-name/dist/`
-  **You must add a forward slash at the end otherwise it will not work.**
+  **Add a forward slash at the end otherwise it will not work.**

 ## Theme development